Plattar/plattar-ar-adapter/docs/integrations/configurator-integration.md

 [Back to Main](./)

-### Configurator Integrations with AR
+### Configurator/Viewer Integrations with AR

-The plattar-ar-adapter SDK is bundled with functionality that allows integrating a Plattar Configurator renderer into existing websites.
+The plattar-ar-adapter SDK is bundled with functionality that allows integrating a Plattar Configurator and 360 Viewer renderer into existing websites.

 The Configurator exposes a set of interfaces and functionality that allows switching product states, loading existing configuration states and launching AR functionality for IOS and Android devices.

+As of version `1.154.1` The SDK makes configuration as the default embed type.

 ### Node Attributes